The be-all and end-all of every start-up: a creative business model

 All communication knows only one topic: live satire.
 Since the market is small, there is no need to fear competition from Eventim or Eventbrite: The profit is not enough to sustain a large company.
 An after-work startup, on the other hand, could live excellently on a profit of 150.000 euros.

 It's an excellent strategy when you're growing out of a niche with simple but creative business ideas.
-This strategy was also preferred by Peter Thiel, PayPal founder and first-time investor in Facebook and Uber.
+This strategy is also followed by Peter Thiel, PayPal founder, first investor in Facebook and Uber, preferred.
 He describes them in his book “Zero to One.
 How innovation saves our society ”.

 Not every idea is really good